 There are multiple types of life insurance policies.
-Each serve as protection for your loved ones, but differs in price and coverage characteristics.
+Each serves as protection for your loved ones, but differs in price and coverage characteristics.
 Depending on your situation, a combination of one or more different policies might be best to meet your needs.
-Farm Bureau offers three types of insurance:

-This type of policy is purchased for a predetermined length of time — often 10, 15, 20 or 30 years.
+- Term Life Insurance: This type of policy is purchased for a predetermined length of time — often 10, 15, 20 or 30 years.
 It’s generally less expensive than whole life insurance, making it a popular choice for individuals and families in the prime of life.
 Term policies also provide opportunities along the way to convert your term policy to whole life insurance, giving you a way to extend your coverage.

-As your needs change overtime, you might have the option to purchase an insurance rider on an existing policy.
+As your needs change over time, you might have the option to purchase an insurance rider on an existing policy.
 A rider is a small additional policy that piggybacks on your main coverage.
 Farm Bureau has several riders that can be added onto your existing Farm Bureau policies.
 For example, a daily living rider can be a huge advantage when dealing with chronic illness.
 If you become unable to perform necessary daily activities, you can have access to your policy’s death benefit with the reminder going to your beneficiary.

-Whether you’re looking for a policy that will replace your income for your family, pay off your mortgage and send your children to college, a policy that will return your premium at the end of the term, or simple coverage for your children or grandchildren, Farm Bureau has you covered.
+Whether you’re looking for a life insurance policy that will replace your income for your family, pay off your mortgage and send your children to college, a policy that will return your premium at the end of the term, or simple coverage for your children or grandchildren, Farm Bureau has you covered.